-Parliament is set to introduce new legislation in time for next winter, which will protect 11 million households from paying extortionate rates for energy on supplier’s standard variable tariffs.
+Parliament is set to introduce new legislation in time for next winter, which will protect 11 million households from paying extortionate rates for energy by introducing an energy tariff cap on supplier’s standard variable tariffs.

 The law, which is expected to be passed on Monday, will give government regulator Ofgem more power to cap the prices that energy suppliers charge to customers on their standard variable tariffs.
 These are almost always the most expensive tariffs that suppliers will offer, and it is no coincidence that these alone contributed towards profits of £1.4 billion for energy companies in 2016.